towi/pretty-pdf/README.md

  - Graphviz -- dot language graph layout, needed for some plantumls
  - eisvogel.tex -- a template for pretty pdfs from markdown via pandoc and latex
  - Python3 -- is needed for pandoc et.al.
+ - Tikz2Pdf -- use a LaTeX fragment with just a Tikz graphic to create a PDF (or similar)

 See [helpme](app/helpme.md) for a manpage like doc.